berkayyerdelen/CleanArchitecture/README.md

 ## Functionalities
 -   Basic CRUD operations with CQRS + MediatR
--   Authentication backed by JWT (not yet fully implemented)
+-   Authentication backed by JWT
 -	Caching with Couchbase
 -	Logging with Serilog